 |USERS AVAILABLE TO BE MADE RESPONSIBLE|

 I have used the search and nothing returns for Kevin.
-The reason for this is that Kevin has not been provided with a set of permissions to neither the Undergraduate unit or another unit with the organizational structure.
+The reason for this is that Kevin has not been provided with a set of permissions to the Unit Goal template.
 In the screenshot below we can see the permissions page for Undergraduate Admissions and that Kevin is not listed here.
-The institution’s site administrator or a user that has been given permissions to manage users will need to add Kevin to the unit and provide him permissions to the Operational Assessment plan.
+The institution’s site administrator or a user that has been given permissions to manage users will need to add Kevin to the unit and provide him permissions to the Operational Assessment plan Unit Goal template.
 Once this happens Kevin will then appear in the list of available users to be made responsible.
 The site administrator or user with permissions management could also provide Kevin with permissions to another unit and Kevin would then appear as someone that may be marked as responsible, as users with permissions at any unit can be marked as responsible to items across the institution.
 If Kevin does not have permission to the specific unit where the item lives that he is marked responsible for, then he will only have view-only access to the item.

 |KEY POINTS TO REMEMBER|

-- Responsibility cannot be assigned to someone that does not have permissions, either at the unit where the item lives or another unit across the institution.
+- Responsibility cannot be assigned to someone that does not have permissions to that particular template, either at the unit where the item lives or another unit across the institution.

 - A user does have the ability to mark them as responsible.
 It should be pointed out that if a user that has created the item and marks themselves as responsible, that item will then appear in both that user’s “My Items” and “Responsible Items” areas.